KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-chips/index.md

 ## Quick Start

-Chips can easily be added using the `Kirigami.Chip` component.
-By assigning a string to its `text` field, we give chips their name.
+Chips can easily be added using the [Kirigami.Chip](https://api.kde.org/qml-org-kde-kirigami-chip.html) component.
+By assigning a string to its inherited [AbstractButton.text](https://doc.qt.io/qt-6/qml-qtquick-controls-abstractbutton.html#text-prop) field, we give chips their name.

 {{< sections >}}